parsa011/EzLorem/README.md

 New Feature in 1.2.0 :

-We can Generate lorem with Attributes . first we have to set **ezlorem** clas for element then set the attributes.
+We can Generate lorem with Attributes . first we have to set **ezlorem** class for element then set the attributes.
 ```
 <p class="ezlorem" data-ezlang="fa" data-EzAsHtml="true" data-EzHtmlTag="" data-EzHtmlClasses=" " data-EzAddText=" " data-EzLetters=" " data-EzWords=" " data-EzParagraph=" "></p>
 ```